Are Fillings Containing Mercury Safe?

 Despite the FDA’s amalgam statement, many people are still unsure of its safety.
 The issue is that the filling is made with mercury and with so many other sources of mercury in the environment it may tip the scales enough to make it a true health risk.

 The more mercury someone digests, the worse the symptoms are for them.
+There is significant amounts of mercury in fish meals.
+Fish such as salmon, sword fish, tuna and many others can contain mercury.

 What is important to know is that while researchers in the past believed silver fillings were inert and did not absorb into the body, recent studies have found that mercury vapor from them does get released and is absorbed by the body as the fillings wear.
 People who clench their teeth especially absorb a lot mercury vapor.

 Not all people with silver fillings get sick, but some people are allergic to it.
 This causes great concern for many people with metal allergies.
 While a lot of people do not have metal allergies, it is something that does happen and people need to know about it.
+A common problem with allergies is the delayed response.
+Someone may not be allergic to dental metal and then a year later they are allergic.
+The symptoms to allergies to metal in the mouth may not be rash and hives.
+It may be just minor gum inflammation and bleeding of the gums that persists even thought brushing and flossing is perfect.

 What many people want to know when they have metal-based fillings is how they can get them removed.
 It is possible to have silver fillings removed and replaced with a different type of material – a safe, just as effective material.
+Alternatives to amalgam fillings include composites, porcelain and zirconia.

-Removing Amalgam Mercury in a Safe Manner
+Removing Fillings with Mercury in a Safe Manner

 - Cutting the Filling – The first step is to remove the fillings.
 This is done by cutting chunks of the filling out of the tooth.
 This minimizes the effects of the mercury.